twbs/bootstrap/site/content/docs/4.5/components/collapse.md

 - `.collapsing` is applied during transitions
 - `.collapse.show` shows content

-You can use a link with the `href` attribute, or a button with the `data-target` attribute.
+Generally, we recommend using a button with the `data-target` attribute.
+While not recommended from a semantic point of view, you can also use a link with the `href` attribute (and a `role="button"`).
 In both cases, the `data-toggle="collapse"` is required.

 {{< example >}}
 <p>